Guided Transmission Media in Networking

 Twisted pair wire can transmit signals several Kilometers without amplification.
 It is capable of transmitting analogue as well as digital signals.
 The data rate may be from 1 Kbps to 100 Mbps.
 It can handle a signal of 100 MHz up to 600 MHz.
 Due to its low cost and ease of use, it is the most popular transmission media today for networking.

 Another most popular Guided Transmission Media is Coaxial Cable.
 It consists of stiff copper wire at the core surrounded by insulating material.
 The insulator is covered by a net of conducting material which is again covered by a plastic sheath.
 This type of construction gives high bandwidth and better noise immunity.
 It can have a bandwidth of 1 GHz.
 So, It is mostly used for long-distance communications, cable television, etc.

-The basic technology of Fiber-Optics Cable is the propagation of light through the fibre using internal reflection.
+The basic technology of the Fiber-Optics Cable is the propagation of light through the fibre using internal reflection.
 The refractive index of the core glass is made higher than the refractive index of the clad glass.